77Romain77/watervision-compat-watermedia-v3/README.md

-# WaterVision
+# WHAT ITS WATERVISION?
-WaterVision, a cool mod that ```[REDACTED]```

-Hoever, the mod is still in its early stages of development, until the version 3 of watermedia got released.

-At this moment, it only implements side-features such as a Video Player command, as a temporal replacement of the mod VideoPlayer
+Watervision its my brand new mod that [REDACTED]

+For now, its a temporal replacement of the VideoPlayer mod, which let you play full screen videos in your game using commands.
+Powered by WATERMeDIA and VLC

+Not affiliated with Mr.Puzzle or PuzzleVision

 # USAGE
 This mod adds 2 commands